Amlan66/MASAgent/README.md

 ### State Machine Overview

-The Workflow Engine (`orchestrator/workflow_engine.py`) implements a state machine that replaces traditional while-loop control flow with explicit state handlers.
+The Workflow Engine (`orchestrator/workflow_engine.py`) implements a state machine that controls flow with explicit state handlers.
 Each state represents a distinct phase of query processing.

 ### Workflow States